Angel of Independence: Description

-The base of the column is quadrangular with each vertex featuring a bronze sculpture symbolizing law, war, justice and peace.
-Originally, nine steps led to the base, but due to the sinking of the ground, an ongoing problem in Mexico City, fourteen more steps have been added.
+The base of the column is quadrangular with each vertex featuring a bronze sculpture symbolizing law, war, justice, and peace.
+Originally, nine steps led to the base, but due to land subsidence, an ongoing problem in Mexico City, fourteen more steps have been added.

 On the main face of the base facing downtown Mexico City, an inscription reads La Nación a los Héroes de la Independencia ("The Nation to the Heroes of Independence").
 In front of this inscription is a bronze statue of a giant, laureled lion that guides a child, which symbolizes, according to Rivas Mercado, "the Mexican people, strong during war and docile during peace."

 Next to the column is a group of marble statues of some of the heroes of the War of Independence.
 The column itself is 36 m high.
-The structure is made of steel covered with quarried stone decorated with garlands, palms and rings with the names of Independence figures.
+The structure is made of steel covered with quarried stone decorated with garlands, palms, and rings with the names of Independence figures.
 Inside the column is a two-hundred step staircase that leads to a viewpoint above the capital.
 The Corinthian-style capital is adorned by four eagles with extended wings from the Mexican coat of arms used at the time.

 Crowning the column is a 6.7 m statue by Enrique Alciati of Nike, the Greek goddess of Victory.
 Like other similar victory columns around the world, it is made of bronze covered with 24k gold (restored in 2006), and weighs seven tons.
 In her right hand the Angel, as it is commonly known, holds a laurel crown symbolically above both Miguel Hidalgo's head and the nation below, symbolizing Victory, while in her left she holds a broken chain with three links, symbolizing Freedom from three centuries of Spanish domain.